AmberArt/Rock-paper-scissors/README.md

 # Rock-paper-scissors

-* The goal is to have uses play the game ten times, and then show them their overall score.
+* The goal is to have users play the game ten times, and then show them their overall score.
 Focus on getting it to work once before worrying about multiple games.

 ## Rules for rock-paper-scissors